 Greetings and thank you for your interest in our internship program!
 We have a number of passionate and talented students studying the fields of Hospitality and Meeting & Event Planning who are looking for additional hands-on experiences and the opportunity to grow with a company.

 The information below will provide you with some of the basic information about our internship program.
 Our internship course is one of the last classes scheduled prior to graduation.
 Students are expected to obtain a position that will utilize the knowledge and skills that they have obtained during their time at Austin Community College in conjunction with any industry work experience they may have.

 Benefits to the Employer:

 An internship is a pre-professional work experience that provides students the opportunity to gain experience in the hospitality industry; while also allowing the company to participate in the educational process for the students.
 Further, an internship program is a year-round recruiting tool, allowing employers to benefit from added manpower, while more accurately assessing potential candidates.
-Our Management Internship Program is a comprehensive management and skills mastery program that serves as the capstone for the programs of Hospitality, Meeting & Event Planning, and Travel & Tourism here at Austin Community College.
+Our Management Internship Program is a comprehensive management and skills mastery program that serves as the capstone for the programs of Hospitality and Meeting & Event Planning here at Austin Community College.

 - Develop and apply knowledge gained throughout academic studies to a position with managerial responsibilities

 - Demonstrate the ability to review and discuss the various methods of reporting required within the hospitality specialization

 - Compare and contrast industry working environments to develop engagement strategies within an ever increasing diverse workforce

 - Conduct a self-evaluation of personal learning and practicum experience and develop and individual learning plan